 However, the hotel itself has a frightening backstory.
 A heartbroken Rowe built the hotel as a tribute to his true love, Lucinda, who died in Europe.
 It thrived through much of the early 20th century, even making it through the Great Depression, but it fell into disrepair after Rowe was found dead in his hotel room in 1940.

-Originally built as a girls' finishing school following the Gold Rush, the Queen Anne Hotel is said to be inhabited by the school's late headmistress; dozens of guest accounts speak of Miss Lake appearing in mirrors or being felt as hot or cold spots.
+Originally built as a girls' finishing school following the Gold Rush, the Queen Anne Hotel is said to be inhabited by the school's late headmistress—dozens of guest accounts speak of Miss Lake appearing in mirrors or her presence being sensed as hot or cold spots.

 Situated between two cemeteries, Captain Grant's is on the National Register of Historic Places and is said to be frequented by no fewer than 10 ghosts, including a 5-year-old girl named Deborah Adams.
 The lingering spirits are children that are believed to visit from their resting places nearby.

-Named partially after the year the original building was constructed, Captain Grant’s, 1754 first served as a home to Captain Grant’s family and their offspring (for three generations) before passing on to serve as a bed and breakfast that sheltered both Civil War soldiers and escaped slaves.
-As a result, guests have since reported seeing ghosts from every time period in American history.
+Captain Grant’s 1754 (the year the home was constructed) first served as a home to Captain Grant’s family and their offspring (for three generations) before passing on to serve as a bed and breakfast known to have sheltered both Civil War soldiers and escaped slaves.
+As a result, guests have reported seeing ghosts from every time period in American history.

-Bring the whole clan and a big sense of adventure to this family compound in the Blue Ridge Mountains that’s available as a vacation rental.
+Bring the whole clan and a big sense of adventure to this family compound in the Blue Ridge Mountains, available as a vacation rental.
 Originally constructed in 1925, Shamrock House sleeps up to 24 people in eight bedrooms and is said to come with a ghost named Nancy.